 Alistair is CEO of Starcom NZ and has for more than 20 years provided media and advertising solutions to some of NZ’s most iconic brands and advertisers.

-Starcom NZ has for a number of years provided pro bono media strategy and execution to NZBCF and it is via that relationship that Alistair has joined the Board of Trustees.
+Starcom NZ has for a number of years provided pro bono media strategy and execution to BCFNZ and it is via that relationship that Alistair has joined the Board of Trustees.

 Alistair is a respected member of the NZ advertising community and also sits on the CAANZ Executive Board.

 Anna is a partner at the law firm Bell Gully.
-Bell Gully has had a long-term association with The New Zealand Breast Cancer Foundation and currently provides the Foundation with support and legal advice through its pro bono programme.
+Bell Gully has had a long-term association with Breast Cancer Foundation NZ and currently provides the Foundation with support and legal advice through its pro bono programme.

 As a specialist in corporate law, Anna has advised a number of major New Zealand and international companies on their activities.
 Internationally, she has worked for Clyde & Co in Dubai, and for Mallesons Stephen Jaques (now King & Wood Mallesons) in Sydney.